Money laundering supervision: who needs to register

 Businesses already supervised for money laundering purposes

-You don’t need to register with HMRC for a business covered by the Money Laundering Regulations if you’re already supervised by a designated supervisory authority like the FCA, or by a professional body like the Law Society that acts as a supervisory authority.
+You don’t need to register with HMRC if you’re already supervised by the FCA or are a member of a professional body, like the Association of Chartered Certified Accountants, that acts as a supervisory authority.

 The supervisory authorities are: